Product placement: NFL

 While now-defunct NFL Europe allowed liberal use of team uniforms by sponsors, the main National Football League (NFL) does not.
-For instance, the league prohibits logos of sponsors painted onto the fields, although Gillette Stadium in Foxborough, Massachusetts, has their stadium's logomark painted onto the FieldTurf field.
+In the United States, the league prohibits logos of sponsors painted onto the fields, although Gillette Stadium in Foxborough, Massachusetts, has their stadium's logomark painted onto the FieldTurf field.
 In 2008, the league allowed sponsors on the practice jerseys of the uniforms, but not game uniforms.

 In 1991, the league allowed uniform suppliers to display their logos on their NFL-related products.
 Since 2012, Nike has been the league's official uniform supplier.

 Early on, two of the league's flagship teams—the Green Bay Packers and the Pittsburgh Steelers—adopted their identity from corporate sponsors.
 The Packers adopted the name "Packers" because they were sponsored by the Indian Packing Company.
 They later had "ACME PACKERS" written on their uniforms in the early 1920s after the Acme Packing Company bought Indian Packing.
 The Steelers adopted their current logo in 1962 as a product-placement deal with the American Iron and Steel Institute, which owned the rights to the Steelmark logo.
 The Steelers later were allowed to add "-ers" to the Steelmark logo the following year so that they could own a trademark on the logo.
 (The Steelers' pre-NFL predecessors also regularly sold naming rights to companies in the Pittsburgh area.)

-The league has placed itself.
 NFL Japan was a sponsor of the football-themed anime series Eyeshield 21.

 Auto racing

 In auto racing, the concept of the factory-backed contestant, who is provided with vehicles and technical support in return for the car's manufacturer obtaining visibility for its products in competition, dates in NASCAR to the 1950s and Marshall Teague's factory-backed Fabulous Hudson Hornet.
 "Win on Sunday, sell on Monday" was once a common adage among automakers.

-In Formula One, a number of major racing teams were once sponsored by tobacco companies, including Marlboro (which has had tenures with Ferrari and the McLaren team.
+In Formula One, a number of major racing teams were once sponsored by tobacco companies, including Marlboro (which has had tenures with Ferrari and the McLaren team).
 Due to tightening regulations on tobacco advertising worldwide, many of these sponsorships have either been dropped, or downplayed and replaced with subliminal versions on vehicle livery when races are held in regions with heavy restrictions or outright bans on the marketing of cigarettes (such as the European Union).
+In the present day, similar issues are faced by Stake, an online casino that sponsors the Sauber Motorsport team; Kick—a video game livestreaming platform backed by Stake's co-founders—serves as a team co-sponsor, and an alternate Kick-themed livery is primarily used for races in regions where Stake cannot be advertised.

 Notable placements

 Automobiles, apparel, beverages, home goods, furniture, consumer electronics, computers, restaurants, financial institutions, travel, airlines and websites are just a few of the product categories.

 FedEx provided vehicles, access, and logistical support for the making of Cast Away.
-The movie depicted real FedEx locations, and the company's CEO appeared in one scene.
+The movie depicted real FedEx locations, and the company's then CEO Frederick W. Smith appears in one scene.